 In the next few years, MIT will deepen its engagement with Kendall Square.
-Six new MIT buildings will rise there, including a spectacular 29-story tower (making it the tallest building in Cambridge) that will provide 450 housing units for graduate students as well as childcare facilities for the MIT community.
+Six new MIT buildings will rise there, including a 29-story residence that will provide 450 housing units for graduate students as well as childcare facilities for the MIT community.
 Seven years in the planning, MIT’s Kendall Square Initiative also includes dedicated innovation and entrepreneurship co-working spaces and a modernized MIT Admissions Office to welcome the 40,000 visitors who come there each year to explore MIT.
 And it will create a new home for the MIT Museum, with greatly expanded gallery space, classrooms, and meeting areas where visitors—expected to exceed 250,000 each year—can engage directly with MIT’s ingenious approach to solving global problems.
 Conceived as the eastern portal to MIT’s campus, the Kendall Square Initiative also includes spaces for retail and restaurants, and ample open spaces for the broader Cambridge community.

 MIT is also moving to adapt and amplify connection spaces on campus.
 We are working to expand our network of makerspaces—with plans for a new makerspace in the Metropolitan Storage Warehouse, the monumental brick landmark on Massachusetts Avenue near the center of campus.
 To make these spaces more accessible and productive, Martin Culpepper SM ’97, PhD ’00, recently named MIT’s “Maker Czar,” has developed an app called Mobius that tracks the usage of machines in different makerspaces, coordinates user traffic, and connects MIT students and faculty with the tools they need to build prototypes and models.
 On the cultural front, Kresge Auditorium—MIT’s largest, most central meeting place, which hosts more than 100 major events per year—has recently undergone a comprehensive restoration.
 Architect Eero Saarinen’s celebrated minimalist structure is now even better equipped as a space for students, faculty, and staff to connect with each other, and with the surrounding community.